SebastianManriqueM/sdom_epe_trainning/training_material/training_sesion_1/1_2_SDOM_Inputs.md

 |-----------------|-----------------------------------------------------------------------------------------------------|--------------|
 | *Hour           | Number of the hour of the year, from 1 to 8760 (You can teh number of hours you prefer).            |Int           |
 | Imports_price/Exports_price| The estimated hourly electricity price for importing/exporting energy in USD/MWh.        |float         |

+# 3. Next Section - Getting Started: Running SDOM with a Python Script
+Now, continue to the next section, [Getting Started: Running SDOM with a Python Script](training_material\training_sesion_1\1_3_Running_SDOM and outputs.md)